laurenstreet/ai-supply/_posts/2023-08-23-Artificial-Intelligence-(AI)-Overview.md

     - Subset of ANI
     - No learning from previous actions, only reacts to stimuli
     - Example: IBM's chess playing AI, Deep Blue, made predictions for next possible moves, but didn't learn from past moves
 2. Limited memory machines
     - Subset of ANI
     - Limited ability to learn from past events
-    - Example: Self driving cars use a set of rules (e.g. knowledge of traffic signs, etc.) combined with observations of events in their enviroment (e.g. other cars around) to make decisions (e.g. steering and speed adjustment)
+    - Example: Self driving cars use a set of rules (e.g. knowledge of traffic signs) combined with observations of events in their enviroment (e.g. other cars around) to make decisions (e.g. steering and speed adjustment)
 3. Theory of mind machines
     - Subset of ANI, almost AGI
     - Limited ability to learn from past events as well as to understand the desires of other entities and how they can be affected
     - Example: Lack of benchmark tests [[9]](https://arxiv.org/abs/2303.11594) but possibly some large language models [[10]](https://arxiv.org/abs/2302.02083)
 4. Self-aware machines
     - Truly AGI
-    - Ability to learn from past events, to understand the desires of other entities and how they can be affected, and the ability to be understand themself
+    - Ability to learn from past events, to understand the desires of other entities and how they can be affected, and the ability to understand themself
     - Example: None yet

 ## AI Ethics